agworld/test-boosters/README.md

 `EXEMPT_BRANCHES=master,release,develop`

-Additionally, the REGRESSION_PATH will be ignored if the build was manually created- meaning it was created by someone clicking 'Rebuild last revision' on Semaphore.
+Additionally, the REGRESSION_PATH will be ignored if the build was manually created - meaning it was created by someone clicking 'Rebuild last revision' on Semaphore.

 ### Commit Directives